What to Know Before Renting a Car in France

 If you plan on driving in France, you need to be aware that there are certain requirements.
 The following are the documents that you must have with you at all times and other driving requirements for legally driving in France.

-• Valid Driver’s License: issued over a year prior to renting a car
+- Valid Driver’s License: issued over a year before renting a car

-• Credit Card to Pay the Deposit (or debit if rental agency agrees)
+- Credit Card to Pay the Deposit (or debit if the rental agency agrees)

 Car Rental Insurance in France